2022 Milestones National Autism Conference

 Copyright 2021 Milestones Autism Resources.
 All rights reserved.

-Sleep issues are common for people with autism, and can include only getting 4 to 5 hours of sleep each night, having trouble falling asleep, waking up in the middle of the night, and waking up early.
+Sleep issues are common for autistic people, and can include only getting 4 to 5 hours of sleep each night, having trouble falling asleep, waking up in the middle of the night, and waking up early.
 Understanding the autistic brain and how people with autism are wired plays a key role.
 During the development of a baby, pathways are being built in the brain and nervous system.
 In the last month of pregnancy, the brain starts pruning synapses, meaning any ineffective pathways are reduced as part of the natural biological process.
-However, for people with autism, that pruning process does not happen, so they have extra pathways their brains have to go down to get to sleep.
+However, for autistic people that pruning process does not happen, so they have extra pathways their brains have to go down to get to sleep.

 This is why it can help to find nighttime calming routines that help children and adults get ready for sleep like drawing or writing out what is concerning them.
 By performing these routines, they are working through those pathways, and then the more typical pre-bedtime habits might improve.